Skip to Content

 CAREFULLY add the rings of dough to the hot oil, so they are in a single layer and not touching.
 (It’s like the kids…”Mom he’s touching me!!!”…we don’t need our donuts screaming at us too for the same reason!)

-Fry, turning once, until both sides are golden brown and doughnuts are cooked through, about 2–3 minutes total.
+Fry, turning once, until both sides are golden brown and the doughnuts are cooked through, about 2–3 minutes total.
 Use a skimmer/strainer to remove from the oil and transfer to a paper towel-lined rack.
 Bring the oil temperature back up to the target range before repeating with the next batch of doughnuts.

 Use the same process for the doughnut holes, frying for a shorter time.